sagi21805/LearnixOS-Book/src/Introduction.md

 If you are not coming from a low level programming knowledge that's fine!

-Just make sure you know this stuff, and probably similar stuff that I am forgetting.
+Just make sure you know this stuff or learn it as you read.
 Also if in any place on this book I take some things for granted, please, open an issue [here](https://github.com/sagi21805/LearnixOS-Book) and let me know so I could explain it better.

-The base things that I expect you to know are:
+Some of the base knowledge that you would need to have:

 - Some assembly knowledge. (just understand simple movs, and arithmetic operations, at a very basic level[^3])

 - Some knowledge on memory. (what's a pointer, what's an address)

-- A knowledge in rust is not _that_ important, but knowing at least one programming language is Important.
-I myself have some more learning to do on Rust, and in this book I will also explain some great features that it have!
+- A knowledge in rust is not _that_ important, but knowing at least one programming language is.
+I myself have some more learning in Rust, and in this book I will also explain some great features that it has!

-- A lot of motivation to learn and understand.
-Although this is a complex subject, in this book I break it down into simple blocks of knowledge that are logical and easier to understand.
+- A lot of motivation to learn and understand because it is a complex subject.

-## Chapters Of This Book
+## Roadmap of this book

 01. Compiling a stand alone binary